pablisch/how-to-vite-react-ts-todo-crud-client/README.md

 check that all changes to savedUrls are also written to local state e.g. clearing the savedUrls

+**Review ALL the above and see what needs to be removed**

+Review `isDefaultUrlValue` in IdParamsContext and any other possible repeats of this.
+Is this needed?
+Sounds better to accept repetition of local derived state and if needed should be url section specific named.
+Once this is resolved, look at better logic for removing local stored idParam and queryParams based on valid entries, e.g. no `/` for idParams and appropriate regex for queryParams.

+Continue with data-list trial in UrlForms

 ## Combined URL component

 This presented a problem for me since the combined URL is made up from the four other URL segments and at the same time, I wished to present it as a single URL AND to later add the ability to enter a whole URL here and bypass the individual URL segments.